longturn/freeciv21/docs/faq.rst

 There is extensive help on this in the Help menu, but only once the game has been started - this is because all of these things are configurable up to that point.

 The game comes with an interactive tutorial scenario.
-To run it, select Start Scenario Game from the main menu, then load the tutorial scenario.
+To run it, select :guilabel:`Start Scenario Game` from the main menu, then load the tutorial scenario.

 How do I enable/disable sound support?
 --------------------------------------